-Except for cases specially assigned to a specific judge for all purposes, or for motions to be heard on the day of trial by the judge assigned for trial from a Call or Criminal Procedure Court calendar, to schedule a pretrial motion for hearing, in addition to any other requirements set by law or rule, the moving party must contact the court by calling 971-274-0545 or emailing MUL.Criminal@ojd.state.or.us, and request a date, time and location for the hearing.
-Motions in cases assigned to a specific judge may be scheduled by contacting that judge.

-(2) For Motions Filed During or After Trial or After the Court has Accepted a Plea of Guilty on a Charge:

-- (a) Any motion filed at trial, post trial or post plea of guilty must be set for hearing by contacting the office of the judge who presided over the trial or plea.
-If a motion is filed after sentencing, and the sentence was to a period of probation and a probation judge was assigned who was not the sentencing judge, the motion must be set by contacting the probation judge. - (b) If a judge is no longer in office, then the motion must be set by contacting the successor in office in that circuit court position number.
-Information regarding which judge should be contacted to set a motion for hearing under this subsection may be obtained by calling Criminal Calendaring. - (c) If the motion arises from a trial or plea presided over by a Senior Judge or a Judge Pro Tempore, and that judge is no longer appointed to sit in this judicial district, then information regarding which judge should be contacted to set a motion for hearing under this subsection may be obtained by calling Criminal Calendaring. - (d) If a judge is requested to set a motion for hearing, and the judge determines that the court lacks jurisdiction over the matter, then the motion will not be set for hearing.
+- (a) Motions in cases specially assigned to a specific judge for all purposes are directed to the assigned judge's department - (b) Motions in all other cases may be set by calling 971-274-0545 or emailing mul.criminal@ojd.state.or.us - (c) Unless directed otherwise, motions in felony cases will be set on a Presiding Court assignment docket and sent out for a hearing the following day.
+Motions in misdemeanor cases will be set on the CPC docket or on another docket depending on the nature of the hearing and will be heard at the assigned date and time.
+See SLR 4.109 for substitution of counsel motions - (d) In setting motion hearings, the High Volume Case Processing department follows policies as set by the Presiding Judge or the Chief Criminal Judge. - (2) For Motions Filed During or After Trial or After the Court has Accepted a Plea of Guilty on a Charge: - (a) Except for matters that may be assigned to the CPC docket, any motion filed at trial, post trial or post plea including any matters related to sentencing, must be set for hearing by contacting the office of the judge who presided over the trial or plea. - (b) If a motion is filed after sentencing, and the sentence was to a period of probation and a probation judge was assigned who was not the sentencing judge, the motion must be set by contacting the probation judge.
+This does not apply to show cause orders or probation violation hearings set on the Probation Violation dockets in JC2. - (c) If a judge is no longer in office, then the motion must be set by contacting the successor in office in that circuit court position number.
+Information regarding which judge should be contacted to set a motion for hearing under this subsection may be obtained by calling High Volume Case Processing. - (d) If the motion arises from a trial or plea presided over by a Senior Judge or a Judge Pro Tempore, and that judge is no longer appointed to sit in this judicial district, then information regarding which judge should be contacted to set a motion for hearing under this subsection may be obtained by calling High Volume Case Processing. - (e) If a judge is requested to set a motion for hearing, and the judge determines that the court lacks jurisdiction over the matter, then the motion will not be set for hearing.
 The parties will be notified in writing by the court that it does not have jurisdiction and the legal basis upon which it bases its conclusion.